tomeryeh/demo/cabble/docs/tutorial.md

 				return false;
 			}

+			//we are interesting in user unscribe i.e user not
+			//subscribing to the 'type' field
-			//we are instersting to unscribe i.e user change status interest if (!message || message.action != "off")
+			if (!message || message.action != "off")
 				return;